AbdelaliEch/Football-Data-Project/README.md

      - Users can filter by **Player** and **Season** to view detailed statistics for a specific player during a given season or across multiple seasons.
   2. **Clubs Dashboard**:
      - Users can filter by **Club** and **Season** to explore statistics for a specific club during a given season or across multiple seasons.
-  4. **Competitions Dashboard**:
+  3. **Competitions Dashboard**:
      - Allows filtering by **Competition** and **Season** to view competition-specific statistics, including performance data for each season.
-  6. **Transfers Dashboard**:
+  4. **Transfers Dashboard**:
      - Displays transfer-related data, allowing users to filter by **Season** to see transfers trends.
-  7. **Additional Statistics**:
+  5. **Additional Statistics**:
      - Provides aggregated statistics such as **Total Goals** and **Total Assists** by **Country**.
 - You can access the full Looker studio report [here](https://lookerstudio.google.com/reporting/70c08dd6-9771-41d6-a549-ab60b1409b00).

 ## Reproducibility
-To reproduce this project, follow the exact same steps outlined in the **Step-by-Step Implementation** section above, it offers clear and detailed instructions and it's easy to follow.
+To reproduce this project, follow the Step-by-Step Implementation section above, which provides clear and detailed instructions for easy replication.

 ## Acknowledgments
 Special thanks to **DataTalks.Club**, the instructors of the **Data Engineering Zoomcamp** and all the **Slack community** for the valuable learning experience.